 We organize around police and prison abolition, immigrant rights, environmental justice, education, housing justice, disability rights, electoral campaigns, and more.
 If you’ve got an idea for an organizing project to make the ward a more just and equitable place, we want to hear it!

-The steering committee is a group of nine elected individuals who commit around 10-20 hours of their time per week making sure that the organization is healthy and functioning.
+The steering committee is a group of seven elected individuals who commit around 10-20 hours of their time per week making sure that the organization is healthy and functioning.